 Working with any foreign supplier is difficult and it is wrong to blame just Chinese suppliers.
 The truth is, many buyers don't like to shoulder any responsibility when it comes to sourcing internationally.
 The expectation that sellers need to know English or follow the same trade rules as in the buyer's home country, is not possible realistically.

 When it comes to working with Chinese suppliers, it helps to have a Chinese-speaking employee on your team.
 When communication barriers and cultural barriers are reduced, you will see how friendly, cooperative and helpful Chinese suppliers really are.
 You should also invest in translators, on-site representatives, etc. Once you do this, you will see just how easy it is to collaborate with your Chinese Supplier.

 There is a baseless assumption going around in the world that Chinese suppliers don't use any quality control processes.
 This is a blatant lie.

 The truth is, all countries - China included - have quality inspections.
 Just think about it.
 If Chinese suppliers did not have quality control processes in place, why would they receive so much demand?
 Why would so many countries buy from China?

-The reality is that China, like any other country, has a system of quality checks in place.
+The reality is that China has a system of quality checks in place.
 Several China inspection services can help you ensure that these systems are followed on your consignment.

 Pre-production inspection is done on all production orders.
 This involves a detailed examination of the raw materials and the factory.
 The quality and quantity of the raw materials are assessed to make sure that they are adequate for the product in question.
 China inspection services also involve checking the factory’s production line and capabilities in terms of human workforce and machinery.
 Additionally, PPI can ensure that the timelines and checkpoints are realistic for the factory.